How contact patterns destabilize and modulate epidemic outbreaks: Results

 \textbf{iii)}~Encounter rates vary between individuals (third column).
-Such variability can be attributed to intrinsic differences in contact behavior (partly captured by the degree distribution of the contact network~\cite{newman_networks_2010}).
-We find that this across-individual variability is crucial to reproduce the heavy tailed $P(n_\ift)$ (see Supplemental Fig.~\ref{fig:sm_features_explained} for generative processes where individuals share a common rate).
+This variability can be attributed to intrinsic differences in contact behavior (cf.~Fig.~\ref{fig2}, gray vs yellow) and is partly captured by the degree distribution of the contact network~\cite{newman_networks_2010}.
+Recall that such across-individual variability is crucial to reproduce the heavy tails of $P(n_\ift)$ and offspring distributions (see also Supplemental Fig.~\ref{fig:sm_features_explained} for generative processes where individuals share a common rate).

-We conclude that epidemic outbreaks are destabilized due to the temporal clustering of encounters, but are modulated due to a cyclostationary encounter rate.
 Clearly, models of disease spread can benefit from a generative process that reproduces those relevant features of human contact patterns, such as the tailored Weibull-renewal process showcased here.
-However, although our process reproduces all discussed features, it is built heuristically (Methods), and future work is needed to construct microscopic models that give rise to cyclostationary rates with clustering in a principled way, while remaining mathematically tractable.
+However, although our process reproduces all discussed features, it is built heuristically, and future work is needed to construct microscopic models that give rise to cyclostationary rates with clustering in a principled way, while remaining mathematically tractable.